 - Requests for funds to support activities and events must be made six (6) weeks prior to the date of the proposed event.

 - Event and meeting space on campus is limited, so requests will be dealt with on a first-come, first-served basis.
 Flexibility with dates and at least six (6) weeks advance notice is preferred.
-Request for space can be emailed to student services coordinator Sarah Krusemark.
+Request for space can be emailed to Student Life Coordinator Parshotam Lal.
 Please note, all events will be virtual until further notice.

 - Students will not be reimbursed for expenditures that do not have the final authorization of associate director of student life Anthony Sweeney.

-- Catering requests can be emailed to student services coordinator Sarah Krusemark.
+- Catering requests can be emailed to Student Life Coordinator Parshotam Lal.
 Students are responsible for cleaning up after themselves, and removing all food waste from event space.

-- Student clubs must have a faculty or staff advisor.
+- Student clubs and organizations must have a faculty or staff advisor.
 The Office of Student Life can help students identify an advisor, but it is strongly encouraged that students be proactive in selecting their own advisor.
-Student clubs will not receive funding without an approved advisor.
+Student clubs and organizations will not receive funding without an approved advisor.

 - All students participating in clubs must be currently enrolled at CUNY SPS.

-- Student members of all clubs are required to take the SPARC (Sexual & Interpersonal Violence Prevention and Response Course) annual training.
-Information on compliance is available by contacting student services coordinator Sarah Krusemark.
+- Student members of all clubs and organizations are required to take the SPARC (Sexual & Interpersonal Violence Prevention and Response Course) annual training.
+Information on compliance is available by contacting the Student Life Coordinator, Parshotam Lal.

 - The School has established a policy governing the consumption of alcohol during School events, whether on campus or off-campus at a School-sponsored event.
 Students hosting an event where alcohol is consumed are expected to review and abide by the policy.
 Any violation of this policy may result in legal or disciplinary sanction.

 CUNY SPS respects the rights of all students and their beliefs.
 All activities and events sponsored by Student Activity Fees will be open to all CUNY SPS students without exception.
-No person shall be denied membership or participation in a School club, event, or activity because of national origin, race, sex, physical disability, political or religious beliefs, or sexual preference.
-Failure to comply with these guidelines will result in an immediate removal from said club or event, and may result in further disciplinary action.
+No person shall be denied membership or participation in a School club or organization, event, or activity because of national origin, race, sex, physical disability, political or religious beliefs, or sexual preference.
+Failure to comply with these guidelines will result in an immediate removal from said club or organization or event, and may result in further disciplinary action.